microsoft/bedrock/cluster/azure/README.md

 This will display the plan for what infrastructure Terraform plans to deploy into your subscription and ask for your confirmation.

-Once you have confirmed the plan, Terraform will deploy the cluster, install [Flux](https://github.com/weaveworks/flux) in the cluster to start a [GitOps](https://www.weave.works/blog/GitOps-operations-by-pull-request) operator, and deploy any resource manifests in the `gitops_ssh_url`.
+Once you have confirmed the plan, Terraform will deploy the cluster, install [Flux](https://github.com/weaveworks/flux) in the cluster to kick off a [GitOps](https://www.weave.works/blog/GitOps-operations-by-pull-request) operator, and deploy any resource manifests in the `gitops_ssh_url`.

 If errors occur during deployment, follow-on actions will depend on the nature of the error and at what stage it occurred.
 If the error cannot be resolved in a way that enables the remaining resources to be deployed/installed, it is possible to re-attempt the entire cluster deployment.
 First, from within the `environments/azure/<your new cluster name>` directory, run `terraform destroy`, then fix the error if applicable (necessary tool not installed, for example), and finally re-run `terraform apply`.